ygorcosta/wedeploy.com/ui/src/pages/blog/wedeploy-beta-our-biggest-release-yet.md

 ##### 7. Automatic Code Detection

 If you used WeDeploy before, you probably remember this `container.json` file (now renamed to `wedeploy.json`).
-This file describes what is the name of the service, what are the environment variables needed, and most importantly what kind of project is this.
+This file describes the name of the service, the environment variables needed, and most importantly, the kind of project you are deploying.

-WeDeploy needs to know if what you're deploying is a Ruby, Java, or Node.js project in order to download dependencies, compile, and build it in the right way.
+WeDeploy needs to know what kind of project your are deploying in order to download dependencies, compile, and build it in the right way.

-From now on, we'll try to determine what language your project uses, so you can deploy any folder containing static files, a Node.js app, or a Dockerfile and we will take it from there.
+From now on, we'll try to determine what language your project uses, so you can deploy any project using [Node.js](/docs/deploy/deploying-nodejs.html), [Java](/docs/deploy/deploying-java.html), [Ruby](/docs/deploy/deploying-ruby.html), or a [Dockerfile](/docs/deploy/deploying-docker.html) and we will take it from there.

-That doesn't mean you don't need the `wedeploy.json` file anymore.
-That is still valid and important for us to determine what directory to scan.
+This doesn't mean you don't need the `wedeploy.json` file anymore.
+It is still valid and important for us to determine what directory to scan.

 ##### 8. Liferay DXP